-Tract housing is a type of residential development in which many identical or nearly identical dwellings are built adjacent to one another.
+Post-war tract housing is a type of residential development in which many identical or nearly identical dwellings are built adjacent to one another.
 Tract housing was popularized in the United States when the building firm Levitt and Sons built four planned communities called "Levittowns" (in New York, New Jersey, Pennsylvania, and Puerto Rico); Levittown, New York, however, was the first and most famous.
-Rather than design and build each house individually, Levitt and Sons built thousands of nearly identical 800-square foot "Cape Cod style" dwellings.
+Rather than design and build each house individually, Levitt and Sons built thousands of nearly identical 800-square foot "Cape Cod" look.
 The houses had a simple rectangular plan with a single gabled roof and a centered front door under a low eave.
 The repetitive use of only a few plans reduced labor costs, because the home builders were not required to be craftsmen.
 By ordering materials in bulk and then producing a large number of units, developers could also keep costs down while raising profits.

-Common features of tract homes include:
+Common features of post-WWII tract houses include:

 Read More about the Development of Tract Homes and Suburbia: